Recipe Generation from Unsegmented Cooking Videos: Proposed method

-The memory modules in the event and sentence transformers $\V_t^l, \St_t^l$ can be separately updated, according to the memory update equation given in the original paper \cite{lei2020acl}.
-However, intuitively, mixing memories is effective for coherent recipe generation because the history of the selected events contributes to recipe generation and vice versa.
-To achieve this, we update the memory modules by mixing them as follows:
+One of the important contributions of this study is to mix the memories for sharing the prediction results between the event selector and sentence generator.
+The motivation of this approach is that mixing memories is intuitively effective for accurate recipe generation because the history of the selected events contributes to sentence generation and vice versa.
+Specifically, the memory vectors $\V_t^l, \St_t^l$ are first separately updated by following the equations described in Section 3.2 in MART paper, and then mixed as follows: